Choose article

 • Cribriform foramina (foramina of the cribriform plate)

 The paired anterior ethmoidal foramen connects the anterior cranial fossa with the orbit on both sides.
-This opening transmits the anterior ethmoidal nerve (arises from the nasociliary nerve, which is a branch of the ophthalmic nerve, CN V1) and the anterior ethmoidal artery and vein.
+This opening transmits the anterior ethmoidal nerve (arises from the nasociliary nerve, which is a branch of the ophthalmic nerve (CN V1)) and the anterior ethmoidal artery and vein.

 The cribriform foramina are numerous tiny openings or perforations in the cribriform plate of the ethmoid bone, therefore, they are also known as the foramina of the cribriform plate.
 These openings connect the anterior cranial fossa with the nasal cavity and transmit the olfactory nerves (CN I).